dhruvkandpal99/honeycomb_lsdyna/README.md

    - Click on File> Run LS-DYNA
    - Run the simulation in LS-RUN with double precision

-\* In LS-Prepost, click on Keywrd tab> CONTROL> TIMESTEP, then change the TSSFAC to 0.0001, this would ensure accurate results but can take upto 2 days to run on workstation
+\* In LS-Prepost, click on Keywrd tab> CONTROL> TIMESTEP, then change the TSSFAC to 0.5, this would ensure accurate results but will take a longer time to run

 ---